bex-sugartown/2025-sugartown-pink/README.md

 1.  **Do not** use WordPress Block classes (`wp-block-columns`, `wp-block-image`) for internal component structure.
 2.  **Use** the `layout_engine` Python module to generate standard HTML.
 3.  **Verify** against `style.css` v3.3+ to ensure box-model safety.

+---

+## Card System Update (v2025.12.19)

+The legacy `.pink-card` component has been superseded by the canonical `.st-card` (light variant).

+Key guarantees:
+- Header pinned to top
+- Footer pinned to bottom
+- Content flexes between
+- Media aligns center-bottom
+- Layout is independent of WordPress block wrappers

+`.pink-card` remains supported but is deprecated for new work.